microsoft/TypeScript/doc/spec.md

 ## <a name="1.10"/>1.10 Modules

-Classes and interfaces support large-scale JavaScript development by providing a mechanism for describing how to use a software component that can be separated from that component’s implementation.
+Classes and interfaces support large-scale JavaScript development by providing a mechanism for describing how to use a software component that can be separated from that component's implementation.
 TypeScript enforces *encapsulation* of implementation in classes at design time (by restricting use of private and protected members), but cannot enforce encapsulation at runtime because all object properties are accessible at runtime.
 Future versions of JavaScript may provide *private names* which would enable runtime enforcement of private and protected members.

 In the current version of JavaScript, the only way to enforce encapsulation at runtime is to use the module pattern: encapsulate private fields and methods using closure variables.
 The module pattern is a natural way to provide organizational structure and dynamic loading options by drawing a boundary around a software component.
 A module can also provide the ability to introduce namespaces, avoiding use of the global namespace for most software components.